rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 <a name="S04"></a>
 #### 4. The Kolmogorov axioms of probability

-Paraphrasing from an excellent blog post by [John Mount]{https://win-vector.com/2020/09/19/kolmogorovs-axioms-of-probability-even-smarter-than-you-have-been-told/), we have two major questions regarding probabilities:
+Paraphrasing from an excellent blog post by John Mount titled [Kolmogorov’s Axioms of Probability: Even Smarter Than You Have Been Told ](https://win-vector.com/2020/09/19/kolmogorovs-axioms-of-probability-even-smarter-than-you-have-been-told), we have two major questions regarding probabilities:

 1. What do probabilities mean?
 2. What kind of calculations (e.g., addition, multiplication) can we perform on/with probabilities?